bomatson/manatee/README.md

 ###Deploying the Manatees

-Next, I used Node.js, Express.js and the Jade tempting engine to setup a bit of structure around the manatees:
+Next, I used Node.js, Express.js and the Jade templating engine to setup a bit of structure around the manatees:

 ````
 var express = require("express");